kavia-common/asteroid-dodge-game-172091-172100/asteroid_dodger_frontend/README.md

 ## Environment Variables

+This project uses Create React App (CRA).
+Environment variables must be prefixed with `REACT_APP_`.

-Add the following to your `.env` in the frontend root (do not commit secrets):
+Add the following to your `.env` in the frontend root (do not commit secrets), or copy `.env.example` to `.env` and edit:

 ```
 REACT_APP_SUPABASE_URL=your_supabase_project_url
 REACT_APP_SUPABASE_KEY=your_supabase_anon_key
 ```

-The build uses these to initialize the Supabase client (no hardcoded keys).
+The build uses these to initialize the Supabase client in `src/lib/supabaseClient.js` (no hardcoded keys).
+If these are not provided, the app will still run with a no-op Supabase client and show auth-dependent features as unavailable.

 ## Supabase Setup